BartlettJE/statsresdesign/docs/09-BayesHypo.md

 3. With more participants / data, there is less uncertainty in the likelihood.
 Keeping the same inputs as point 2, with 10 participants, the likelihood peaks at d = 1, but easily spans between 0 and 2.
 As you increase the sample size towards 1000, the uncertainty around the likelihood is lower.
 More data also overwhelms the prior, so although we had a relatively strong prior that we would have a null effect, with 50 participants, the likelihood and posterior mostly overlap.

 4. Focusing on the Bayes factor supporting the experimental hypothesis, if there is an effect, evidence in favour of the experimental hypothesis increases as the observed effect increases or the sample size increases.
-This is not too dissimilar to frequentist statistical power, but with Bayesian statistics, optional stopping can be less of a problem (Rouder, 2014, but see Schönbrodt et al. (2017) for considerations you must make).
+This is not too dissimilar to frequentist statistical power, but with Bayesian statistics, optional stopping can be less of a problem (@rouder_optional_2014 but see @schonbrodt_sequential_2017 for considerations you must make).
 So, if we do not have enough data to shift our beliefs towards either hypothesis, we can collect more data and update our beliefs.

 5. If we set the observed effect to 0, the *p*-value is 1 to suggest we cannot reject the null, but remember we cannot support the null.
 With Bayes factors, we can support the null and see with observed effect = 0, sample size = 50, and SD of prior = 0.5, the data are 2.60 times more likely under the null than the experimental hypothesis.
 So, we should shift our belief in favour of the null, but it is not very convincing.
 We can obtain a higher Bayes factor in support of the null by increasing the sample size or increasing the SD of the prior.
 This last part might sound a little odd at first, but if your prior was very strong in favour of the null (small SD), your beliefs do not need to shift in light of the data.